 In an interesting twist, during the call the panelists learned that the ISS (Institutional Shareholder Services) had just issued a statement recommending the entire board of Wells Fargo to be voted out.
 This led to a spirited discussion of holding corporate leaders accountable to shareholders and society.
 Our participants sometimes disagreed about the tactics, but strongly agreed that shareholders have a right and responsibility to hold companies accountable.
-(For those who want to skip straight to that segment, click here.)
+Here is that portion of the discussion:

 Cornerstone Capital Investment Advisory recommends public equities fund managers who not only have strong track records of financial performance but are also experts in advocating for a long-term, sustainable approach to corporate governance with portfolio companies.